Murphy’s Golden Rules

 Michael has been running his business in Nong Khai, Thailand, a border town with Laos, for over four years.
 His Irish Pub is more than just a venue.
 It is a fort for nostalgic outsiders tired of turning pages and realising that the book no longer makes sense.
 A temple where Anglo-Saxon expatriates shed all masks and don the robes of the high, tainted by an unforgettable past.

-In what sense?”
+In what way?”
 I ask strangely.
-“Let’s just say that the way things are shaping up, maybe I’d better tell my kids in Australia where I hid my wallet.”
+“Let’s just say that the way things are shaping up, maybe I’d better tell my children in Australia where I’ve hidden my wallet. “

-A voice rises from the rows of stools: “Tell me about it!
+From the rows of stools rises a voice: “Tell me about it!
 I’ll come by your house and tell them, trust me!”.

 Grant looks at me, smiles and closes his eyes, “You know, almost suddenly there comes a time when you have to cling to a sense of humor rather than a purpose.”